1KasteR/freelancer_user_fields/README.md

 <h4>DESCRIPTION:</h4>
-<p>This user field will allow a user to display their profile and hourly rate from http://www.freelancer.com embedded into their user profile.
+<p>This user field will allow a user to display their profile and hourly rate from http://www.freelancer.com via json, and embed into their user profile.
 Designed for <a href='http://www.php-fusion.co.uk/' target='_blank'>PHP-Fusion</a> CMS.</p>

 <h4>INSTALLATION:</h4>